twisted/nevow/doc/howto/intro.rst

                 ]
             ]
         ])

 More Information
 ----------------

-The `Nevow website <http://divmod.org/trac/wiki/DivmodNevow>`__ has more information.
+The `Nevow website <https://divmod.org/trac/wiki/DivmodNevow>`__ has more information.
 Starting with 0.3, it contains a simple WSGI implementation and can also be used to render CGIs.
 However, the recommended mode of operation is using the `Twisted web <http://twistedmatrix.com/trac/wiki/TwistedWeb>`__ server.
-Nevow is an active project, and many new bugfixes and features are committed to the Nevow SVN repository.
+Nevow is an active project, and many new bugfixes and features are committed to the Nevow Git repository.
 Information about Nevow commits is available by subscribing to the `Divmod commits <http://divmod.net/users/mailman.twistd/listinfo/divmod-commits>`__ mailing list.
-The Nevow SVN repository can be checked out using:
+The Nevow Git repository can be checked out using:

 ::

-    svn co svn://divmod.org/svn/Nevow/trunk Nevow
+    git clone git://github.com/twisted/nevow

 Discussion of Nevow occurs on the `twisted.web mailing list <http://twistedmatrix.com/cgi-bin/mailman/listinfo/twisted-web>`__.